NunoSempere/nunosempere.github.io/rat/general-semantics.md

 > I am free because I know that I alone
 > am morally responsible for everything I do.
 > - Robert A. Heinlein

-## Conclusion
-Personal curiosity takes me up to here.
-Even though reverse stupidity is not intelligence, the above are what seem to me to be some potential failure points which the current rationality and effective altruism movements might want to avoid.
-It might or might not be overkill to hire a historian for a deeper analysis.
-Additionally, it might or might not be worth it to go fishing for techniques in Korzybski's *Science and Sanity* or in Hayakawa's *Language in Thought and Action*, or to directly ask the IGS for techniques.